 Manu National Park is a National Park and Biosphere reserve in the region of Madre De Dios and Cusco in the southeastern part of Peru.
-It stretches across the highlands of the Andes, cloud forests and the jungle of the plains.
-It protects a number of diverse ecosystems, included in the lowland rainforests, cloud forests and Andean grasslands.
-Its vegetation starts as low as 150m in elevation to over 4 200m above sea level.
-The Manu River snakes its way through the lowland forests and eventually joins the mighty Madre de Dios River.
-Visiting the Amazon Jungle is a lifelong dream for many, the Manu National Park provides that opportunity.
-There is diversity and a broad spectrum of different things to encounter like the altitude, microclimates, the native people, flora and fauna among other things.
+It is across the highlands of the Andes, cloud forests, and the jungle of the plains.
+It saves a number of diverse ecosystems, with lowland rainforests, cloud forests, and Andean grasslands.
+Its vegetation starts as low as 150m in height to over 4 200m above sea level.
+The Manu River snakes its way through the lowland forests and finally joins the mighty Madre de Dios River.
+Visiting the Amazon Jungle is a dream for many, the Manu National Park gives that chance.
+There is many and a broad spectrum of many things to check like the altitude, microclimates, native people, flora, and fauna among other things.

 - 1977– UNESCO recognizes it as a Biosphere Reserve